open-mmlab/mmaction2/docs/en/get_started/contribution_guide.md

 - Fixes (typo, bugs)
 - New features and components
 - Add documentation or translate the documentation into other languages
-- Add new project (Recommended) about video understanding algorithm with less restriction, refer to [here](https://github.com/open-mmlab/mmaction2/tree/main/projects/README.md) for details
+- Add new project (Recommended) about video understanding algorithm with less restriction, refer to [here](../projectzoo.md) for details

 ## Workflow

 1. Fork and pull the latest mmaction2
-2. Checkout a new branch with a meaningful name (do not use master branch for PRs)
+2. Checkout a new branch with a meaningful name (do not use main branch for PRs)
 3. Commit your changes
 4. Create a PR